eghere-bsu/eghere-bsu/README.md

-My name is Ethan Ghere.
-This profile exists to host my computer science related work for Boise State.
+My name is Ethan Ghere, and I am a junior studying Computer Science at Boise State University.
+This repository hosts my development work as a student.